Aliases for HDAC5 Gene

 HDAC5 (Histone Deacetylase 5) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
-GO annotations related to this gene include transcription factor binding and transcription corepressor activity.
-An important paralog of this gene is HDAC10.
+Diseases associated with HDAC5 include Alzheimer Disease 19 and Anhidrosis, Isolated, With Normal Sweat Glands.
+Among its related pathways are Apelin signaling pathway and Cyclins and Cell Cycle Regulation.
+Gene Ontology (GO) annotations related to this gene include transcription factor binding and transcription corepressor activity.
+An important paralog of this gene is HDAC9.

 Histone deacetylases (HDACs) are a group of enzymes closely related to sirtuins.
 They catalyze acetyl group removal from lysine residues in histones and non-histone proteins, causing transcriptional repression.
 HDACs are usually components of multiprotein complexes.